AliceNLL/Pathfinder-group/Character building stuff/Character Building/Equipment/Iris of the Sky.md

 ---
-title: "Iris of the Sky"
+title: Iris of the Sky
-noteType: ":luggage:"
+noteType: weapons
+aliases:
-aliases: "Iris of the Sky"
+  - Iris of the Sky
 foundryId: Item.YpCvwotorJQDvoHu
 tags:
   - Item
+  - Unique
+Level: 6
 ---

 # Iris of the Sky